MrJoenin/Robot-Actuator-Planetary-Gear-box-/README.md

-# 70mm Planetary Gear System
+# 70mm 3D printed Planetary Gear System

 ## Overview
 This project is a custom-designed planetary gear system intended for use in a robotic arm joint.